-Recommended Foods

-These are creditable foods that are naturally low in fat, sugar and salt.
+Recommended Foods These are creditable foods that are naturally low in fat, sugar and salt.
 They are generally less processed than other foods in the same component.

-Not Recommended Foods

-These are creditable foods that are generally higher in fat, sugar and salt than other recommended foods in the same component.

-Unit

-Required food components that must be served together to form a complete, reimbursable meal.

-Component

-One of four food categories meeting the USDA Meal Pattern Requirements(best practices are in paranthesis)

-- Milk (1% or Non-Fat Unflavored/Flavored) - Meat/Meat Alternates(lean protein, lentils, beans, peas) - Grains/Breads(whole grains or whole-grain rich) - Fruits/Vegetables (fresh, frozen, canned)

-Disallowance

-A meal or meals that are not approved for reimbursement by the State Agency because:
+Not Recommended Foods These are creditable foods that are generally higher in fat, sugar and salt than other recommended foods in the same component.
+Unit Required food components that must be served together to form a complete, reimbursable meal.
+Component One of four food categories meeting the USDA Meal Pattern Requirements(best practices are in paranthesis) Milk (1% or Non-Fat Unflavored/Flavored) Meat/Meat Alternates(lean protein, lentils, beans, peas) Grains/Breads(whole grains or whole-grain rich) Fruits/Vegetables (fresh, frozen, canned) Disallowance A meal or meals that are not approved for reimbursement by the State Agency because: Meals are missing one or more of the required components Food items or amounts of food items (production) are not recorded in the MRB or other documentation and there are

-- Meals are missing one or more of the required components - Food items or amounts of food items (production) are not recorded, in the MRB or other documentation, and there are no invoices and/or receipts to validate that the nondocumented food items were purchased for a specified meal using the cycle menu.
+Food items or amounts of food items (production) are not recorded, in the MRB or other documentation, and there are no invoices and/or receipts to validate that the nondocumented food items were purchased for a specified meal using the cycle menu.